alan-turing-institute/prompto/README.md

 The library has a few key classes:

-* [`Settings`](https://github.com/alan-turing-institute/prompto/blob/main/src/prompto/settings.py): this defines the settings of the the experiment pipeline which stores the paths to the relevant data folders and the parameters for the pipeline.
+* [`Settings`](https://github.com/alan-turing-institute/prompto/blob/main/src/prompto/settings.py): this defines the settings of theexperiment pipeline which stores the paths to the relevant data folders and the parameters for the pipeline.
 * [`Experiment`](https://github.com/alan-turing-institute/prompto/blob/main/src/prompto/experiment.py): this defines all the variables related to a _single_ experiment.
 An 'experiment' here is defined by a particular JSONL file which contains the data/prompts for each experiment.
 Each line in this file is a particular input to the LLM which we will obtain a response for.
 An experiment can be processed by calling the `Experiment.process()` method which will query the model and store the results in the output folder.
 * [`ExperimentPipeline`](https://github.com/alan-turing-institute/prompto/blob/main/src/prompto/experiment_pipeline.py): this is the main class for running the full pipeline.
 The pipeline can be ran using the `ExperimentPipeline.run()` method which will continually check the input folder for new experiments to process.
 * [`AsyncAPI`](https://github.com/alan-turing-institute/prompto/blob/main/src/prompto/apis/base.py): this is the base class for querying all APIs.
 Each API/model should inherit from this class and implement the `query` method which will (asynchronously) query the model's API and return the response.
 When running an experiment, the `Experiment` class will call this method for each experiment to send requests asynchronously.